Two-factor authentication overview

 • Auth0 Guardian mobile app.
 The only option that includes push notifications.
 The app is free on the Apple App Store and on Google Play for Android.

-• Preferred app.
+• Other app.
 Use another app from Microsoft, Google, Symantec, Duo, or LastPass.
 These won't use push notifications and can be used to generate login codes only.

-The Thomson Reuters Authenticator app will work as a preferred app but will not use push notifications.
+The Thomson Reuters Authenticator app will work but will not use push notifications.

 • Text message.
 Receive a text with a code to enter at sign-in.